 As a result, our schools receive the Average Daily Attendance (ADA) funding per student and little additional public funding to operate the schools.
 When your child misses a day of school for any reason, our schools do not receive funding (about $50/day).

 How much should I give?

 We ask parents to donate to the level your family can afford.
 The recommended donation is $1 a day per child, payable in year-round monthly installments of $30.
-The Annual Parent Giving form provides options to give monthly or you can make a single donation.
+The online giving form at csfkids.org/donate provides options to give monthly or you can make a single donation.

 Coronado Unified schools are the “crown jewels” in our city.
 Many parents continue to donate long after their children have graduated as well as neighbors, grandparents and alumni.
 It takes a village to maintain the top-rated public comprehensive school district in San Diego County.
 Support of the greater community is vital to the continued success of our students while enrolled at our schools and after graduation.